mxstbr/first-website/README.md

 =======

 ## Description
-This is the GitHub Repo for my personal Website, currently live at http://mstoiber.com.
+This is the GitHub Repo for my personal Website.

 ## Branches
-The master branch is a very old and undeveloped one, if you want to fork the repo please look at the dev branch.

-## Example
-You can see the current state of the website at http://mstoiber.com/typo, but it is under heavy development right now, so it might change any second.
+Master branch is the version which is currently online at http://mstoiber.com.
+Current development is done at the dev branch, which you can see over at http://mstoiber.com/dev (ATTENTION: Might look really bad because I tried something new).

 ## License
 Available under the MIT License.
+(You can use the code freely as long as you credit me somewhere)